Mr. Majestyk: Marketing

-The Ford Motor Company used scenes licensed from the movie showing extreme driving of Majestyk's 1968 Ford F-100 pickup truck during commercials for its 1976 Ford trucks.
+The Ford Motor Company used scenes licensed from the movie showing extreme driving of Vince Majestyk (Charles Bronson)'s 1968 Ford F-100 pickup truck during commercials for its 1976 Ford trucks.

-Home Media
+Home media

 The film was first released to DVD in 2003 by MGM/UA on a dual-sided disc that contained both the Widescreen and Standard versions.
 On the back cover there is a picture of Bronson holding a shotgun with a cigarette in his mouth.
-Although Bronson smoked in real life, his character in the movie did not, indicating that this may be an outtake or publicity still.
-The picture is missing from the back covers of Kino Lorber's Blu-ray releases in 2014 and 2021.
+Although Bronson smoked in real life, his character in the movie smoked only once, indicating that this may be an outtake or publicity still.
+The picture is missing from the back cover of Kino Lorber's Blu-ray release for 2021, but is still there on the 2014 bare-bones release.

 Reception

 Critical response

 The movie was popular with Bronson action film enthusiasts.
 Howard Thompson of The New York Times said, "Except for some dutiful splattering of gore, it ticks along rather steadily, under Richard Fleischer's unruffled direction.
 There is a take-it-or-leave-it air that snugly suits the star's performance, or vice versa."
-The scene in which Nancy and Majestyk drive away in a pickup truck with Renda's men in hot pursuit became one of the most famous chase sequences of the period, following the recent trend of those in Bullitt (1968) and The French Connection (1971).
+The scene in which Nancy Chavez (Linda Cristal) and Majestyk drive away in a pickup truck with Frank Renda (Al Lettieri)'s men in hot pursuit became one of the most famous chase sequences of the period, following the recent trend of those in Bullitt (1968) and The French Connection (1971).

-On Rotten Tomatoes the film holds an 82% rating based on 17 reviews.
+On Rotten Tomatoes, the film holds an 84% rating based on 19 reviews.